 Minimum devices per purchase

 Most AV companies charge more money per month for more device installations.
 However, each offer a certain number of device installations for the base price.
 In most cases, you can install the software on multiple devices for one the cost.
-If you need to cover multiple devices while saving money, a few AV tools are standout options:
+If you need to cover multiple devices while saving money, two AV tools are standout options:

 - McAfee Internet Security: 10 devices, $89.99/year